 1Film capacitors are contained in many electronics like smartphones, televisions, gaming consoles, home appliances, among other products.
 If you purchased electronic products during the class period, you are likely a Class Member.Top

-As the lawsuit is still ongoing and there could be other settlements or a judgment against the other defendants, and potentially more money for Class Members, the settlement funds (less Court approved fees and expenses) will be held in an interest-bearing trust account for the benefit of the Class Members.
-If additional amounts are recovered in the future, class counsel will prepare a plan for paying those amounts out to Class Members.
+As the lawsuit is still ongoing and there could be other settlements or a judgment against the other defendants, and potentially more money for Film Settlement Class Members, the settlement funds (less Court approved fees and expenses) will be held in an interest-bearing trust account for the benefit of the Film Settlement Class Members.
+If additional amounts are recovered in the future, class counsel will prepare a plan for paying those amounts out to Film Settlement Class Members.
 That plan must be approved by the Courts before it takes effect.Top

-If you do not want to object to the settlements, or opt-out of the class actions you do NOT have to do anything.
+If you do not want to object to the settlements, you do NOT have to do anything.

 If you provide class counsel with your contact information we will contact you directly if there is a settlement or judgment.
 We respect your privacy and will not share your information with others.